What is payroll outsourcing? (definition, considerations, and best practices)

 Conclusion: Simplify payroll with Rho and Gusto

-Outsourcing payroll to another company can be a good move, but that doesn’t mean it’ll be easy.
-Carefully research the outsourcing process, understand your tax obligations, and fully vet any company you’re considering as a third-party payroll processor.
+Outsourcing payroll to another company can be a good move for lots of businesses.
+But it's important to carefully research the outsourcing process, understand your tax obligations, and fully vet any company you’re considering as a third-party payroll processor.

 Once you do decide on one, Rho has direct integrations with one of the most popular options on the market today: Gusto.
 Through this direct integration, teams on Gusto can get set up quickly with Rho and start running payroll more efficiently.
 With Gusto, teams can look forward to not only improved payroll processes, but HR, too.
 By removing the friction from these critical work streams, teams can focus on other aspects of their business, all while remaining a compliant, efficient, and trustworthy.